The Making of the Modern Mind

 • Rain gear.
 Europe can get a bit wet in the winter; it certainly wouldn’t be London without the occasional shower.
 In general, you should dress in layers, so that you can easily adjust for changes in temperature (moving from outside to inside, etc.), and a good waterproof hooded raincoat would be a good jacket to bring (wear a warm sweater under that, and you’ve got the equivalent of a winter coat).
 You might also want to bring a small, foldable travel umbrella.

 • Bring a towel for drying off after showering.
 The hostel where we are staying in London does not provide towels for free (you can rent one for £1, or buy one for £10 — which you could consider as a London souvenir, I suppose, although it will likely be just a plain white towel).
 You are also welcome to bring a small padlock for securing items in the lockers inside the room (we will not be sharing our rooms with anyone outside our group, but sometimes the housekeepers find things to keep).

 • A digital camera will come in handy.
 Some students might arrange to share a camera.
 In any event, you will need access to a camera for some of the course assignments.

 • Unless you are certain that your cell phone provider has coverage in Europe, you should assume it does not; you may want to have it with you, of course, for making connections at the airport once you arrive back in the U.S.

 • As with any group activity, the behavior of each individual affects the well-being of the group, and can make things either better or worse for the group.

-Similarly, the behavior of each individual reflects on the group as a whole — and less directly but just as importantly, on the nature of Manchester College, and of U.S. citizens in general.
+Similarly, the behavior of each individual reflects on the group as a whole — and less directly but just as importantly, on the nature of Manchester University, and of U.S. citizens in general.

 We are visitors to another country, and we are ambassadors from our own.
 We all need to act accordingly.